 From 2014 through 2017, biodiesel imports from Argentina and Indonesia increased exponentially, rising 824 percent over a three-year period.
-In 2016, NBB and its member companies formed an ad hoc Fair Trade Coalition to fight unfair trade practices by
+In 2016, Clean Fuels and its member companies formed an ad hoc Fair Trade Coalition to fight unfair trade practices by

 the two countries.